elisabankl/Bachelor-thesis---Topic-Modelling-in-R/20Newsgroups-from-directory.md

 corpus_source = DirSource(directory = directory_location,recursive = TRUE)
 ```

-the newsgroup categories are in the names of the subfolders create a
+The newsgroup categories are in the names of the subfolders create a
-vector with the newsgroups categories
+vector with the newsgroups the same length as the number of documents.

 ``` r
 subfolder_names <- sapply(corpus_source$filelist, function(path) {